Nested Grassmannians for Dimensionality Reduction with Applications: Experiments

-\paragraph{OASIS Corpus Callosum Data Experiment} The OASIS database \cite{marcus2007open} is a publicly available database that contains T1-MR brain scans of subjects of age ranging from 18 to 96.
+\paragraph{OASIS Corpus Callosum Data Experiment} The OASIS database \citep{marcus2007open} is a publicly available database that contains T1-MR brain scans of subjects of age ranging from 18 to 96.
 In particular, it includes subjects that are clinically diagnosed with mild to moderate Alzheimer’s disease.
 We further classify them into three groups: \emph{young} (aged between 10 and 40), \emph{middle-aged} (aged between 40 and 70), and \emph{old} (aged above 70).
 For demonstration, we randomly choose 4 brain scans within each decade, totalling 36 brain scans.
 From each scan, the Corpus Callosum (CC) region is segmented and 250 points are taken on the boundary of the CC region.
 See Figure~\ref{fig:CC} for samples of the segmented corpus callosi.
 In this case, the shape space is $\Sigma^{248}_2 \cong \mathbb{C}P^{248} \cong \mathsf{Gr}(1, \mathbb{C}^{249})$.
-Results are shown in Table~\ref{tab:CC_pga}.
-Note that in Table~\ref{tab:CC_pga}, $m$ is the dimension of the submanifold, i.e.\ for NG, we project to $\gr(1, \Cpx^{m+1})$ and for PGA, we take first $m$ principal components.
+Results of application of the three methods to this data are shown in Figure~\ref{fig:OASIS_result}.